 Cal-IPC formed in 1992 to address one of California’s top environmental threats.
 We work closely with agencies, industry and other nonprofit organizations.
 Our active membership includes public and private land managers, ecological consultants and researchers, planners, volunteer stewards, and concerned citizens.
-Allied invasive plant councils exist in many other states, though Cal-IPC has the largest membership.

 What we do

-Advocate for policy initiatives
+Advocate for funding and policy initiatives

 Reduce invasive plant introductions through horticulture

 Cal-IPC works with nurseries and gardeners to address this major pathway for introduction of invasive plants.
 Our Don’t Plant a Pest! brochures suggests safe landscaping alternatives.
-We work with nursery and landscape trade organizationsas part of the PlantRight campaign to develop voluntary industry measures.
+We work with nursery and landscape trade organizationsas part of the PlantRight partnership to develop voluntary industry measures.